Langley Park, Maryland: Education

 Sections of the CDP north of Route 193 are assigned to Langley Park-McCormick, Jones, and Cool Spring; a section of the CDP south of Route 193 is zoned to Carole Highlands Elementary School.
 Carole Highlands has a Takoma Park postal address but is within the Langley Park CDP boundaries.
 As of the 1990 US Census and the 2000 US Census, Carole Highlands Elementary, as well as all of the areas south of Route 193, was in the Chillum CDP.
-All of Langley Park CDP is served by Buck Lodge Middle and High Point High.
+Most of Langley Park CDP is within the zone for Sotomayor Middle while parts are in the zone for Buck Lodge Middle.
+All of the CDP is zoned to High Point High School.

 In the 2011–12 school year 36% of 9th grade students from Langley Park, who attended High Point, did not go to school for at least 20 days per school year compared to 29% district average for 9th graders and 10% district average for 7th and 8th graders; the Langley Park 7th and 8th graders truancy rate was the same as the district average.
 Scott, et al. stated in a 2014 paper published by think tank The Urban Institute that a possible reason was that start time of High Point was the same as that of Buck Lodge Middle School even though the high school's distance from Langley Park was 4 mi longer than that of the middle school.